FULL LIFE OFFERS IN-PERSON AND VIRTUAL SAFE SPACES TO FIGURE SOME THINGS OUT

 ---MORE---

-Sarah Marsh, MA, NCC, LCMHC-A
+Sarah Marsh, MA, NCC, LCMHC

 As I have studied and worked in the mental health field, I have observed the healing power of listening to someone’s story and helping them to find words to create their own story.
 Indeed, I find there is great impact within the occupation of “counselor”, but even more so as a counselor/ storyteller.
 This is what I aim to be for those who I sit with.